s3rvac/retdec-cpp/README.md

 * `-DRETDEC_COVERAGE=1` to build with code coverage support (requires [LCOV](http://ltp.sourceforge.net/coverage/lcov.php), disabled by default).
-* `-DCMAKE_BUILD_TYPE=debug` to build with debugging information, which is useful during the development.
+* `-DCMAKE_BUILD_TYPE=debug` to build with debugging information, which is useful during development.
 By default, the library is built in the `release` mode.
 * `-DCMAKE_INSTALL_PREFIX:PATH=/usr` to set a custom installation path.